top of page

 Vocal Playfulness

-Caiques often vocalize when playing, exploring, or seeking interaction.
+Caiques often vocalise when playing, exploring, or seeking interaction.
 They are known for their happy, chattering sounds and can mimic some noises, though they are not as prolific talkers as other parrot species.

 Intelligence and Enrichment Needs

 Caiques are highly intelligent birds that require a stimulating environment to stay happy.
-They are curious, playful, and love exploring, so they need constant mental and physical engagement.
+They are curious, playful, and love to explore, so they require constant mental and physical stimulation.

 Enrichment Requirements